mpeilun/hw-bison/README.md

+# build
-1. create build file
+1. create build files
-2. in build file run
+2. in build files run 'cmake /path/to/project'
--> cmake /path/to/project
-3. make
+3. and 'make' to build

+# run